research

 shown there exists a general non-linear function relating the slip length

-to the local shear rate at a smooth liquid-solid interface.
-This boundary condition
+to the local shear rate along smooth or roughened liquid-solid interfaces.
+This

-Onset and Evolution of Digitated Structures in Spreading Surfactant Drops and Films
+Evolution of Digitated Structures in Marangoni Driven Flows

-The spreading of a surfactant droplet on a thin liquid film of higher surface tension is
+proteins, dye molecules and liquid crystals, on a very thin liquid film of higher surface tension is

 The spreading front undergoes repeated branching

-stresses causes dramatic variations in film thickness and surfactant concentration.
+stresses causes dramatic variations in film thickness and surfactant concentration which rapidly destabilize

-equilibrium properties of the formulations used in clinical applications, we are exploring
+equilibrium properties of the formulations used in clinical applications, our laboratory focuses instead on

 This system closely mimics the behavior of an insoluble surfactant